-The FLA 3 stock is managed to recognise its annual variability with an agreed procedure for estimating the in-season abundance and sustainable catch.
-A scientific assessment of the stock in early 2016 indicated an increase in flatfish abundance that could support additional commercial catch of 220 tonnes above the baseline setting.
+The FLA 3 stock is managed to recognise its inter-annual variability with an agreed procedure for estimating the in-season abundance and predicting sustainable full-season catch.
+A scientific assessment of the stock early in the 2016/17 fishing year indicated an increase in flatfish abundance that could support additional commercial catch of 635 tonnes above the baseline setting.

-MPI considers that the abundance in FLA 3 may also result in additional fishing and catch by other sectors and this should be considered in any decisions.
+MPI considers that the abundance in FLA 3 may also result in additional fishing and catch by other sectors and this should be considered in setting allowances for all sectors.